Add an Embedded Script Extension with the Wix CLI

 Copy

-For a practical example of this configuration, see our Mixpanel Analytics template.
+For a practical example of this configuration, see the Mixpanel Analytics template.

 You can also call the Embed Script method from your server once the app is installed on a user's site.
 This requires an access token obtained through the OAuth process.